Operationalizing the Research Program at Homebase

 The Solution

-Ultimately, I decided to build a step-by-step research guide as a single source of truth for best practices within the company.
+Build a step-by-step research guide as a single source of truth for best practices within the company.
 This self-service guide is now used extensively by Product, Design, and Engineering to get research questions answered quickly and with a high degree of rigor.